RAG-IT: Retrieval-Augmented Instruction Tuning for Automated Financial Analysis -- A Case Study for the Semiconductor Sector: Experimental results

-We employed the Google Cloud virtual machine for training on four Tesla T4 GPUs, each equipped with 16GB of RAM.
-The training process spanned three epochs, maintaining a consistent learning rate of 2e-4 while adhering to a maximum sequence length of 2048 for optimal model performance.
-The total training time was 40 hours.
+We employed the Google Cloud virtual machine for training on four \textbf{Tesla T4 GPUs}, each equipped with 16GB of RAM.
+Due to the limited compute capability and memory bandwidth of T4 GPUs combined with 4-bit QLoRA dequantization overhead and activation packing, the end-to-end fine-tuning of our \textbf{800-sample} dataset requires approximately \textbf{40 hours}.

+For the retrieval component, we use the \textbf{text-embedding-3-large} encoder to embed documents.
+The corpus is chunked into \textbf{512-token} segments with a \textbf{128-token} overlap.
+At inference time, the retriever selects the top \textbf{k=3} most relevant chunks using cosine similarity.

+To ensure the correctness of GPT-3.5–generated training data, we apply a two-stage quality control process: (1) \textbf{rule-based filtering} (format validation, length constraints, and inconsistency checks), and (2) \textbf{manual inspection} of a randomly sampled \textbf{15\%} subset to identify hallucinations, numerical inconsistencies, and unclear instructions.
+Problematic items are revised or removed before final training.

 We train our model on the financial instruction dataset generated on earnings reports from two companies in the semiconductor sector, Nvidia and AMD, in the third quarter of 2023 and evaluate the earnings report of Broadcom Inc. in the same period.
 In total, we have 800 training samples of financial instruction data.